turingschool/backend-curriculum-site/module4/lessons/event-bubbling-and-delegation.md

 In ___event delegation__*, we take advantage of the fact that events bubble in the event loops by setting an event listener on one parent.
 This event listener analyzes bubbled events to find a match in its child elements.

-<p data-height="300" data-theme-id="23788" data-slug-hash="AXVgOj" data-default-tab="js,result" data-user="turing" data-embed-version="2" class="codepen">See the Pen <a href="http://codepen.io/team/turing/pen/AXVgOj/">event-delegation</a> by Turing School of Software and Design (<a href="http://codepen.io/turing">@turing</a>) on <a href="http://codepen.io">CodePen</a>.</p>
-<script async src="//assets.codepen.io/assets/embed/ei.js"></script>
+Let's check out the first iteration of Quantified Self and see where event delegation would be helpful!

 ### Pair Practice

 -   jQuery has an easy way to do event delegation with the 'on' function.
-For the piano example above and see if you can do the same thing with [jQuery](https://learn.jquery.com/events/event-delegation/).
+Check out your QS project to make sure you're using event delegation.
+If you aren't, do some refactoring!